-Euromed high-speed trains from Valencia to Barcelona can travel at speeds of up to 250 km/h.
-The fastest journey time from Valencia to Barcelona by train is 3 hours and 13 minutes.
+Euromed high-speed trains from Valencia to Barcelona can travel at speeds of up to 155 mph (250 km/h).
+The fastest journey time from Valencia to Barcelona by train is 2 hours and 40 minutes.

-Trains travelling from Valencia to Barcelona cover a distance of around 303km during the journey.
+Trains travelling from Valencia to Barcelona cover a distance of around 188 miles (303 km) during the journey.